Marshall Islands: U.S. Trust Territory

+Independence

 On May 1, 1979, in recognition of the evolving political status of the Marshall Islands, the United States recognized the constitution of the Marshall Islands and the establishment of the Government of the Republic of the Marshall Islands.
 The constitution incorporates both American and British constitutional concepts.

 There have been a number of local and national elections since the Republic of the Marshall Islands was founded.
-The United Democratic Party, running on a reform platform, won the 1999 parliamentary election, taking control of the presidency and cabinet.
+The United Democratic Party, running on a reform platform, won the 1999 general election, taking control of the presidency and cabinet.

 The islands signed a Compact of Free Association with the United States in 1986.
 Trusteeship was ended under United Nations Security Council Resolution 683 of December 22, 1990.
-Until 1999 the islanders received US$180M for continued American use of Kwajalein atoll, US$250M in compensation for nuclear testing, and US$600M in other payments under the compact.
+Until 1999 the islanders received US$180 million for continued American use of Kwajalein atoll, US$250 million in compensation for nuclear testing, and US$600 million in other payments under the compact.

 Despite the constitution, the government was largely controlled by Iroij.
 It was not until 1999, following political corruption allegations, that the aristocratic government was overthrown, with Imata Kabua replaced by the commoner Kessai Note.

 The Runit Dome was built on Runit Island to deposit U.S.-produced radioactive soil and debris, including lethal amounts of plutonium.
 There are ongoing concerns about deterioration of the waste site and a potential radioactive spill.

-In February 2018, the Marshall Islands became the first country in the world to the recognise its cryptocurrency as its own legal tender for digital currency.
+In February 2018, the Marshall Islands became the first country in the world to recognize its cryptocurrency as its own legal tender for digital currency.

 In January 2020, David Kabua, son of founding president Amata Kabua, was elected as the new President of the Marshall Islands.
 His predecessor Hilda Heine lost the position after a vote.

 Since the late 1980s, Marshallese have migrated to the US, with over 4,000 in Arkansas and over 7,000 in Hawaii in the 2010 US Census.

+Following independence, the Marshall Islands continued to play a prominent role in the testing and launches of missiles and rockets for both military and commercial space purposes.
+All five of the SpaceX Falcon 1 rocket flights were carried out on Omelek Island within the Kwajalein Atoll.
+The fourth launch of the Falcon 1 was successful, marking the first time in history a privately developed, fully liquid-fueled launch vehicle achieved orbit.

+In early 2025, the Marshall Islands established its first marine protected area, covering 48,000 sq kms around the northern atolls of Bikar and Bokak, in its intention to protect two of the country's most pristine marine ecosystems, including the largest turtle nesting site and a significant shark population, by prohibiting extractive activities of fishing.
+The MPA combines traditional knowledge with modern science to preserve its vital ocean habitats for the future.